Weaver speciesChoose different species from drop-down list and press 'Go' button. See Full species list.

 Breeding.
 The Loanga Weaver nests in a variety of trees, especially palms Phoenix reclinata, but also mangroves and once in a Eucalyptus tree.
 The breeding season seems to be either irregular or spread throughout the year.
 Nests have a retort shape, with an entrance tube of about 10 cm long.

 Much of this breeding information is based on a recent study of the species by Guillaume Passavy (see here).
+One egg in the British Museum was described as greyish-buff, spotted brown mainly round the large end (Walters 2006a).

 The above is based on Weaver Wednesday, a weekly series about weaver species.